Generation

 If you haven’t already installed Skyramp, follow the instructions here.

-1. Overview
+Overview

 Fuzz testing (or fuzzing) uncovers bugs and vulnerabilities by injecting random, invalid, or unexpected inputs into an application.
 It excels at revealing edge cases and security flaws that traditional testing often misses, ensuring software remains robust and secure even under unpredictable conditions.

-2. Generate Fuzz Test for REST APIs
+Generate a fuzz test for REST APIs

+This section explains how you can use Skyramp to generate a fuzz test for a specific method of a REST API.
 To reliably generate test cases, we require at least one of the following inputs:

 Fuzz Testing